sivm99/sivm/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to sivm's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+you could read and change your .vimrc config files `you can see my github profile here <https://github.com/sivm99>`_ and offers a *simple* and *intuitive* API.

 Check out the :doc:`usage` section for further information, including